jpw234/CAV-CTL/README.md

 Next lines: integer representing state, then integers representing props fulfilled in that state
 EOF

-An example can be found in kripke.txt
+An example can be found in kripke.txt, which represents the structure in kripke-simple.png
 Parser currently does not support named states or propositions